MODNet: Real-Time Trimap-Free Portrait Matting via Objective Decomposition: MODNet

 \subsection{Semantic Estimation}

-Similar to existing multiple-model approaches, the first step of MODNet is to locate the human in the input image $I$.
-The difference is that we extract the high-level semantics only through an encoder, {\it i.e.}, the low-resolution branch $S$ of MODNet, which has two main advantages.
-First, semantic estimation becomes more efficient since it is no longer done by a separate model that contains the decoder.
+Similar to existing multi-model approaches, the first step of MODNet is to locate the portrait in the input image $I$.
+The difference is that we extract high-level semantics only through an encoder, {\it i.e.}, the low-resolution branch $S$ of MODNet.
+This has two main advantages.
+First, semantic estimation becomes more efficient because a separate decoder with huge parameters is no longer required.
 Second, the high-level representation $S(I)$ is helpful for subsequent branches and joint optimization.
-We can apply arbitrary CNN backbone to $S$.
-To facilitate real-time interaction, we adopt the MobileNetV2 \cite{net_mobilenetv2} architecture, an ingenious model developed for mobile devices, as our $S$.
+An arbitrary CNN backbone can be applied to $S$.
+To facilitate real-time interaction, we adopt MobileNetV2 \cite{net_mobilenetv2}, which is an ingenious model developed for mobile devices, as $S$.

-When analysing the feature maps in $S(I)$, we notice that some channels have more accurate semantics than others.
-Besides, the indices of these channels vary in different images.
-However, the subsequent branches process all $S(I)$ in the same way, which may cause the feature maps with false semantics to dominate the predicted alpha mattes in some images.
-Our experiments show that channel-wise attention mechanisms can encourage using the right knowledge and discourage those that are wrong.
-Therefore, we append a SE-Block \cite{net_senet} after $S$ to reweight the channels of $S(I)$.

 To predict coarse semantic mask $s_p$, we feed $S(I)$ into a convolutional layer activated by the Sigmoid function to reduce its channel number to $1$.
 We supervise $s_p$ by a thumbnail of the ground truth matte $\alpha_{g}$.
-Since $s_p$ is supposed to be smooth, we use L2 loss here, as:
+Since $s_p$ is supposed to be smooth, we use the L2 loss as:

 where $G$ stands for $16\times$ downsampling followed by Gaussian blur.
-It removes the fine structures (such as hair) that are not essential to human semantics.
+It removes the fine structures (such as hair) that are not essential to portrait semantics.

+\textbf{Efficient ASPP (e-ASPP).} Semantic masks predicted by MobileNetV2 may have holes in some challenging foregrounds or backgrounds.
+Many prior works showed that ASPP was a feasible solution for improving such erroneous semantics.
+However, ASPP has a very high computational overhead.
+To balance between performance and efficiency, we design an efficient ASPP (e-ASPP) module to process $S(I)$, as illustrated in Fig.~\ref{fig:eASPP}.

+The standard ASPP utilizes atrous convolutions for multi-scale feature extraction and applies a standard convolution for multi-scale feature fusion.
+We modify it to e-ASPP via three steps.
+First, we split each atrous convolution into a depth-wise atrous convolution and a point-wise convolution.
+The depth-wise atrous convolution extracts multi-scale features independently on each channel, while the point-wise convolution is appended for inter-channel fusion at each scale.
+Second, we switch the order of inter-channel fusion and the multi-scale feature fusion.
+In this way, (1) only one inter-channel fusion is required, and (2) the multi-scale feature fusion is converted to a cheaper depth-wise operation.
+Third, we compress the number of input channels by $4\times$ for e-ASPP and recover it before the output.

+Compared to the original ASPP, our proposed e-ASPP has only $1\%$ of the parameters and $1\%$ of the computational overhead\,\footnote{Refer to Appendix A for more details of e-ASPP.}.
+In MODNet, our experiments show that e-ASPP can achieve performance comparable to ASPP.